A guide with useful phrases and expressions in Cape Verdean Creole, the Cape Verde language

 Welcome to the beautiful archipelago of Cape Verde!

-This group of volcanic islands boasts a unique culture, and if you’re planning a trip to any of the nine major islands that make up this country in Africa, learning a few common Creole phrases is an absolute must.
+This group of volcanic islands boasts a unique culture, and if you’re planning a trip to any of the nine major islands that make up this country in Africa.

-Not only will it show respect for the local people while you travel Cape Verde, but speaking the language—or at least attempting to—opens up amazing opportunities for a deeper connection with locals.
+But speaking the language—or at least attempting to—opens up amazing opportunities for a deeper connection with locals.

-Join me on this journey through Cape Verdean Creole and learn some helpful basic phrases guaranteed to make your travels easier and even more enjoyable!
+Join me on this journey through Cape Verdean Creole and learn some helpful basic phrases guaranteed to make your travels easier and more enjoyable!

 Pssst…!!??
 You can’t get enough of Cape Verde?
 Have a look at my other posts about Cabo Verde: